amansagar0403/Capsule-Vision-2024-Challenge/README.md

 This architecture allows the model to capture complex features necessary for identifying the abnormalities in the video frames.

 ### Access the Model
-The trained model and additional resources can be found in the following Google Drive link:
+The trained model can be found in the following Google Drive link:
 [Model](https://drive.google.com/drive/folders/1X68Qk8ovbCSkrWEt2myyXQ_JBl9AOlMz?usp=sharing)

 ## Results